repomesh/karpathy/README.md

 # Karpathy
 An agentic Machine Learning Engineer that trains state-of-the-art ML models using Claude Code SDK and Google ADK.
+This is a very simple implemenation demonstraing the power of Claude Scientific Skills for machine learning.

 ## Prerequisites